AlfieKunz/TicTacToe/README.md

 A small program that solves the game of TicTacToe using the **MiniMax algorithm** (with alpha-beta pruning), allowing the computer to play perfectly and never lose against a human player!

 This project serves as an introduction to MiniMax, a key algorithm for allowing an AI opponent to play in any turn-based game - together with the alpha-beta pruning enhancement, the program is able to find all possible sequences of moves in **under 15ms** (with no additional optimisations), and use this to predict the best move to make in any given position.
-Resultantly, the codebase is designed to be very readable, sparse, and user-friendly, as to provide an ideal learning experience.
+As a result, the codebase is designed to be very readable, sparse, and user-friendly, so as to provide an ideal learning experience.
 I originally wrote this program as brief motivation for my [**Chess Artificial Intelligence**](https://github.com/AlfieKunz/Chess-Game-AI) program later that year, the <a href="https://www.alfiekunz.co.uk/academia/assets/projects/ProjectChess/Alfie%20Kunz%20Computer%20Science%20NEA%20Project%20Report.pdf#page=10" target="_blank" rel="noopener noreferrer">accompanying report</a> of which outlines the technical details of this repository.

 This work is self-motivated and self-funded, and is written primarily in VB.NET as a Visual Studio console application.